Gator Bowl Betting

 CFN Preview 2013 - Temple Owls

-No, Al Golden is not NFL Lines returning to N. Broad Street.
+No, Al Golden is not NFL Odds returning to N. Broad Street.
 But the Owls may have found the next best thing.

 When Golden accepted a promotion to Miami in December of 2010, many around Philadelphia felt as if Matt Rhule was the only logical successor.
 Heck, he was an up-and-coming assistant under Golden who had witnessed what was required to breathe life into a dying program.
 The Owls administration passed, opting instead to hire Steve Addazio, who has since moved on to Boston College.
 Enter Rhule, who now gets his chance to prove that he shouldnt have been passed over two years ago.